grough/lilac-loop-vcv/README.md

 ## Module: _Looper_

-The Looper module emulates the recording style of a simple [looper pedal](https://en.wikipedia.org/wiki/Live_looping).
-It allows you to record, play and overdub a mono or polyphonic signal using a multi-function "toggle" control comparable to the main foot switch on a looper pedal.
+The Looper module emulates the recording style of a [live looping pedal](https://en.wikipedia.org/wiki/Live_looping).
+It allows you to record, play and overdub a mono or polyphonic signal using a multi-function toggle control comparable to the main foot switch on a looper pedal.

 [![An example patch showing how to record and loop a monophonic input signal](examples/lilac-looper-mono-example.png)](https://patchstorage.com/lilac-looper-mono-example/)

-### Installation
+### Get Started

-To get started, [install the plugin](https://library.vcvrack.com/LilacLoop) and try one of the example patches:
+[Install the plugin](https://library.vcvrack.com/LilacLoop) and try one of the example patches:

 - [Basic Looping](https://patchstorage.com/lilac-looper-mono-example/) (seen above)
 - [Stereo looping](https://patchstorage.com/lilac-looper-stereo-example/)
 - [Multi-track looping](https://patchstorage.com/lilac-looper-multi-track-example/)

+Press the big button to toggle between record, play and overdub modes.
 A typical looping session might look like this:

 ```
 Record → Play → Overdub → Play → Overdub → … → Stop → Play → … → Erase